Davida Kruger, NP and Julio Rosenstock, MD received a fee from Novo Nordisk Inc. for their participation in this video series.

 Discontinue RYBELSUS® in women at least 2 months before a planned pregnancy due to the long washout period for semaglutide

-Pediatric Use: Safety and efficacy of RYBELSUS® have not been established in pediatric patients (younger than 18 years)
+Pediatric Use: Safety and effectiveness of RYBELSUS® have not been established in pediatric patients

-Please click here for RYBELSUS® Prescribing Information, including Boxed Warning.
+Please click here for Prescribing Information, including Boxed Warning.

 Rosenstock J, Allison D, Birkenfeld AL, et al. Effect of additional oral semaglutide vs sitagliptin on glycated hemoglobin in adults with type 2 diabetes uncontrolled with metformin alone or with sulfonylurea: the PIONEER 3 randomized clinical trial.
 JAMA.
 2019;321(15):1466-1480.